 Metal fabrication is a vital industry that supports the world's infrastructure and economy.
-Virtually every aspect of civilization benefits from some form of product fabricated from metal, from household appliances to vehicles, no part of daily life would be the same without metals like carbon steel, stainless steel and aluminum.
-Fabricated metal products are simply indispensable in today's society, provided they are properly finished.
+Virtually every aspect of civilization benefits from some form of product fabricated from metal, from household appliances to vehicles.
+No part of daily life would be the same without metals like carbon steel, stainless steel, and aluminum.
+Fabricated metal products are indispensable in today's society, provided they are properly finished.

 IMPORTANCE OF METAL FINISHING

 For years, metal fabricators had few viable options for finishing products.
 Liquid paint was the primary choice for most metal projects.
-Fabricators brushed, rolled or sprayed solvent-based paint on everything from farm tractors to fence gates.
+Fabricators brushed, rolled, or sprayed solvent-based paint on farm tractors to fence gates.
 But regular paints, whether oil or waterborne, had their drawbacks too.
-Conventional painting took time, required proper conditions and performed poorly unless professionally applied.
+The conventional painting took time, required proper conditions, and performed poorly unless professionally applied.

 Electroplating was another metal product finishing technique.
 Chromium finishes were trendy in the 1950s when American autos gleamed in chrome from bumper to bumper.
 But chrome plating was expensive and time-consuming.
-Experienced fabricators knew there had to be a better finishing alternative to paint and plating.
+Experienced fabricators knew a better finishing alternative to paint, and the plate had to be a better finishing alternative.

-All benefits of powder coating for stainless steel, carbon steel and aluminum materials deliver value for the consumer.
-Powder coating makes products virtually maintenance-free under normal use.
+All benefits of powder coating for stainless steel, carbon steel, and aluminium materials deliver value for the consumer.
+Powder coating makes products virtually maintenance-free under everyday use.
 There is no need for occasional repainting.
-Powder coated surfaces are simply washed with regular detergent and water.
+Powder-coated surfaces are washed with regular detergent and water.
 Overall benefits from powder coating metals include:

-- Durability: Powder coating leaves metal products with a hard and durable finish.
-It is perhaps the toughest overall finish found on consumer goods, commercial equipment and industrial surfaces.
-Powder coated objects withstand adverse conditions like severe weather, chemical contact and physical collision.
+- Durability: Powder coating leaves metal products with a rugged and durable finish.
+It is perhaps the most brutal finish found on consumer goods, commercial equipment, and industrial surfaces.
+Powder-coated objects withstand adverse conditions like severe weather, chemical contact, and physical collision.
 This allows trouble-free daily use and product longevity far beyond what painted or plated surfaces can offer.

 - Uniformity: Products treated with powder coating have a smooth and uniform appearance that is nearly impossible with conventional painting unless applied by a professional painter working in a sterile environment.
-With powder coating, there are no runs, streaks or weak spots.
+There are no runs, streaks, or weak spots with powder coating.
 There are no imperfections like bubbles, dust bumps or caught insects.
-Every surface of a powder coated product comes out smooth and perfect to the eye.
+Every surface of a powder-coated product comes out smooth and perfect to the eye.

 - Appearance: No metal finishing process gives the beautiful appearance found with powder coating.
 Besides being uniform and even, powder coating allows a variety of light reflection styles.
-Powder coats can be a high gloss, semi-gloss or matte finishes.
+Powder coats can be a high gloss, semi-gloss or matte finish.
 Smooth or wrinkled textures are easy to achieve.
-Even metal flake and glitter can work in powder coatings.
+Even metal flakes and glitter can work in powder coatings.

-- Economy: Another main benefit of powder coating compared to alternatives is economy.
+- Economy: Another main benefit of powder coating compared to alternatives is the economy.
 Most powder coating jobs take less time than painting or plating.
-That results in fewer labor costs and savings get passed on to the user.
+That results in fewer labor costs, and savings get passed on to the user.
 It also allows powder coating processors more profits in their work.
-Again, powder coating is a win-win for both customer and fabricator.
+Again, powder coating is a win-win for both customer and the fabricator.

-- Color Variety: Powder coating colors come in a rainbow of selection.
-Colors are pre-mixed in the powder pigments by the supplier, that is done in factory settings with computer-controlled mixing ratios.
+- Color Variety: Powder coating colors come in a rainbow of selections.
+Colors are pre-mixed in the supplier's powder pigments, which is done in factory settings with computer-controlled mixing ratios.
 Carefully pre-mixed powders allow for perfect color distribution that is difficult to achieve with wet paint products.
 Black and white are the two most popular powder coating color choices.
 However, every color in the spectrum is available in stock powders and custom color blends.

 - Custom Color Matching: Customers benefit from powder coating through custom color matches.
 Finish colors can be custom matched to a client's particular brand choice.
 This allows instant product recognition and pleasing aesthetic appeal.
 Commercial and industrial businesses benefit from corporate uniformity by having bold color statements custom powder coated onto their products.

 - Consumer Recognition: Consumers recognize powder coating as a quality mark.
-To the discerning eye, powder coated surfaces stand right out compared to conventional wet painting.
-Powdered surfaces have a distinguished dry and even look that is unique to the powder coating process.
-That makes the statement of care and quality that equals value and satisfaction.
+Compared to conventional wet painting, powder-coated surfaces stand right out to the discerning eye.
+Powdered surfaces have a distinguished dry and even look unique to the powder coating process.
+That makes the statement of care and quality equal value and satisfaction.

 - Environmentally Friendly: Powder coating is exceptionally friendly to the environment.
 There are no harsh chemicals used in the powder coating process, unlike wet painting and hot plating.
-Both oil and waterborne paints use harsh chemicals in their solvent based and pigment additives.
+Oil and waterborne paints use harsh chemicals in their solvent-based and pigment additives.
 Electroplating uses even harsher chemicals to etch metal and make plating sticks, not so with powder coating.
-There is only dry powder involved and it goes right from the spray gun to the metal surface.
+There is only dry powder involved, and it goes right from the spray gun to the metal surface.

-- No Volatile Organic Compounds: Volatile Organic Compounds, or VOCs, can be harmful to the environment, harsh to humans and are frowned on by the Environmental Protection Agency (EPA).
-There are no VOCs in any dry powders.
-This pollution-free process does not require the same environmental protection steps required by wet paints and hot plating.
-This also saves cost and speed production time.
+- No Volatile Organic Compounds: Volatile Organic Compounds, or VOCs, can be harmful to the environment, harsh to humans, and frowned upon by the Environmental Protection Agency (EPA).
+There are no VOCs in dry powders.
+This pollution-free process does not require the same environmental protection steps required by wet paints and hot plating, thereby saving cost and speeding up production time.

 - Less Waste: There is almost no waste in powder coating.
 Spray painting has considerable overspray that wastes paint materials.
 Brush and roll coatings also have a lot of waste material left in trays and containers.
-Virtually all expelled dry powder contacts raw metal in powder coating and it stays there.
-Any residual powder is easily recovered and can be recirculated back into use.
+Virtually all expelled dry powder contacts raw metal in powder coating, and it stays there.
+Any residual powder is quickly recovered and can be recirculated back into use.

 - Safety: Powder coating is an entirely safe process.
 There are no flammable solvents as in regular wet painting.
-As well, powder coating materials are not caustic and would not affect skin if accidentally contacted.
-Even inhaling dry powder coating materials is safe, although applicators should always wear personal protection equipment like respirators and goggles.
+Also, powder coating materials are not caustic and would not affect skin if accidentally contacted.
+Even inhaling dry powder coating materials is safe, although applicators should always wear personal protective equipment like respirators and goggles.

-- Equipment Maintenance: Since powder coating uses dry materials applied with compressed air to electrically charged metal, there is little equipment used in the process.
-That means less equipment to maintain, and that is a considerable advantage for powder coating businesses.
+- Equipment Maintenance: Since powder coating uses dry materials applied with compressed air to electrically charged metal, little equipment is used in the process.
 There are no wet paint sprayers, brushes or rollers to clean.
 There are no electrochemical baths to maintain.
-It also means less time and trouble which converts to customer savings.
+That means less equipment to maintain, which is a considerable advantage for powder coating businesses.
+It also means less time and trouble, which converts to customer savings.

-- Minimal Training: Powder coating equipment is simple to use and straightforward to operate.
-It doesn't take the artistic skill that spray painting requires or the complex training required to learn electroplating.
+- Minimal Training: Powder coating equipment is straightforward to operate.
+It doesn't take the artistic skill that spray painting requires or the complex training required to learn to electroplate.
 Powder coating applicators quickly learn the process with minimal training and that, too, passes on to lower finishing costs for metal fabricators.

-- Less Rejected Work: Because powder coating is such a reliable process, there is little to no rejected work.
-Powder-coated metal fabrications appear flawless, almost every time.
-Conventionally, painted pieces often show streaks, sags and runs.
-Plated pieces can show flat and weak spots.
-This doesn’t happen with powder coating and finished works are almost never rejected by customers.
+- Less Rejected Work: Because powder coating is a reliable process, there is little to no rejected work.
+Powder-coated metal fabrications appear flawless almost every time.
+Conventionally, painted pieces often show streaks, sags, and runs.
+Plated pieces can show flat and weak spots; this didn't happen with powder coating, and customers rarely reject finished works.

-Powder coating is a multi-step finishing process, If you want to powder coat but not confident with where to start you can contact GZ Industrial Supplies for information, sales and services of powder coatings.
+Powder coating is a multi-step finishing process.
+If you want to powder coat but are not confident about where to start, you can contact GZ Industrial Supplies for information, sales, and powder coatings services.